jplatte/blog.turbo.fish/content/cargo-features.md

 ## Activating a dependency if a combination of features is active

 <small>
-    Or activating a feature if a combination of other features is active
+    or activating a feature if a combination of other features is active
 </small>

 … is unfortunately not possible in the general case.
 However, there is a